What is the archive bit?

 A Windows® user can easily check the bit status of a given file by right-clicking on the file and selecting “Properties”.
 A checked box next to “Archive” or “Ready to Archive” means that the bit has a value of 1 and has been set.
 Many backup programs also have the ability to reset the bit to a value of 0 after the operation is complete.
 This prevents the software from making another identical copy of the file if it has not been changed at the time of the next backup.
 The bit is only reset when a file is modified; simply opening or reading a file has no impact on the backup procedure, although changing other attributes of the file may reset the bit.

-See also What are the different types of computer programming?
+See also What are the common causes of socket error 10061?

 When used with multiple backup programs on the same computer, the archive bit may not be reliable.
 If a program clears the bit, other programs will not back up the file.
 Misbehaving programs can also make changes to a file without setting the bit, preventing the modified file from being archived.
 For these reasons, modern backup software can often handle file changes on its own and perform backups without relying on the archive bit.